linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/17 Currency Crises East Asian Crisis.md

 some constant value and the exchange rate is assumed to be fixed so that _s_ _[. ]_ = 0, where _s_ _[.]_ is the rate of change

-- f the exchange rate.
-A final important feature of the model is that once the fixed exchange rate regime breaks down, the new regime that replaces it is a fully $oating one.
+of the exchange rate.
+A final important feature of the model is that once the fixed exchange rate regime breaks down, the new regime that replaces it is a fully floating one.

 !e first assumption is that the money market is kept in continual equilibrium, that is: